leanstacks/skeleton-ui-react/README.md

 ## About

-This project was bootstrapped with the [Create React App](https://github.com/facebook/create-react-app) template.
+This project was bootstrapped with the [Vite](https://vitejs.dev/) React TypeScript template.

 The technology stack includes:

-- Create React App - the foundation
+- Vite - the foundation
 - React Router Dom - routing
 - TanStack React Query - data manipulation and caching
 - Axios - http client